-The first tests recognized by the NHSA is known as the horizontal gaze nystagmus test.
-This tests focuses on the eyes and tries to identified intensified, involuntary jerking motions occurring when the eye looks to the side.
+The first test recognized by the NHSA is known as the horizontal gaze nystagmus test.
+This test focuses on the eyes and tries to identify intensified, involuntary jerking motions occurring when the eye looks to the side.
 Officers conduct the test by instructing the person being tested to follow an object in the officer’s hand.
-Along with testing involuntary jerking motions in the eye, the test allows officers to observing a possible struggles to follow commands and coordinate movement.
+Along with testing involuntary jerking motions in the eye, the test allows officers to observe possible struggles to follow commands and coordinate movement.

-The final NHSA approved test requires the driver being tested to balance on one foot for 30 seconds.
+The final NHSA approved test requires the driver to be tested to balance on one foot for 30 seconds.
 The officer will look for the driver to lose balance, use arms to rebalance, and touch both feet to the ground.

-Failing or refusing will not automatically prove your guilt in a DUI charges.
+Failing or refusing will not automatically prove your guilt in a DUI charge.
 However, you should seek experienced legal consultation to determine the best way to proceed.
-You should seek an attorney with experience in DUI cases that has the confidence to build a compelling defense and withstand prosecutors.
+You should seek a Salt Lake City DUI attorney with experience in DUI cases that has the confidence to build a compelling defense and withstand prosecutors.
 Joseph Jardine and Peter Goodall have developed the experience and confidence necessary to mount a compelling defense on your behalf.
-For a free case evaluation, contact Jardine Law Offices, P.C. today.
+For a free case evaluation, contact us today.